 When and how is indemnification paid?

-If any payment default arises under a transaction covered by the FFG, the forfaiter will on request receive indemnity of 80% of the covered receivable one month after the due date and a further claim examination period of one month.
+If any payment default arises under a transaction covered by the Forfaiting Guarantee, the forfaiter will on request receive indemnity of 80 percent of the covered receivable one month after the due date and a further claim examination period of one month.
 In this respect, it is irrelevant whether a credit or a legal enforceability risk has arisen with respect to the outstanding receivable.
 This is an upfront abridged indemnification procedure.
 For this purpose, the forfaiter must submit a form confirming the disbursement requirements, among other things.

 The subsequent usual loss assessment process determines whether or not an indemnification claim exists under the Supplier Credit Guarantee.
 If so, the forfaiter receives indemnification for the further 15 percentage points of the covered receivable under the export transaction after the expiry of the standard six-month waiting period.
-Otherwise, the forfaiter continues to receive indemnification for continuing maturities under the FFG, although no indemnity is paid under the Supplier Credit Guarantee.
-Since such a loss, which is not indemnifiable under the supplier credit cover, falls within the exporter’s sphere of risk, the Federal Government has a corresponding right of recourse against the exporter.
+Otherwise, the forfaiter continues to receive indemnification for continuing maturities under the Forfaiting Guarantee, although no indemnity is paid under the Supplier Credit Guarantee.
+Since such a loss, which is not indemnifiable under the Supplier Credit Cover, falls within the exporter’s sphere of risk, the Federal Government has a corresponding right of recourse against the exporter.

 How is the right of recourse against the exporter structured?